JohannesJolkkonen/Azure-Datalake-Organizer/README.md

 ## Notes

--BlobTrigger Functions are triggered retroactively, so when you set the functions to track an existing container/filesystem for uploads, **all existing blobs are also checked** for compliance and moved as necessary.
+- BlobTrigger Functions are triggered retroactively, so when you set the functions to track an existing container/filesystem for uploads, **all existing blobs are also checked** for compliance and moved as necessary.

 - Azure Automation was used to move the blobs mostly for learning purposes, but implementing all the scripts with Azure Functions would probably be better due to faster startup.